Mission Statement

-Lupine Lane strives to instill worldly knowledge, practical skills, respect of self and others, self-confidence and a love for creativity in every child.
-Our prime intention is to guide the whole child using integrated, play-based, experiential education.
+Lupine Lane strives to instill a love of learning and creativity in every child.
+Our prime intention is to mindfully and heartfully guide the whole child through a project-based approach to education.

 Foundation